AUSTRALIA IS UNIQUELY POSITIONED TO TAKE ADVANTAGE OF TRADE NETWORKS IN SOUTHEAST ASIA

 Australia is in the process of introducing a carbon credit system based on the objectives of the Paris Climate Agreement.

-Some companies in the primary sector of Australia’s economy may support the introduction of a carbon tax, but there is still disagreement on how such a carbon tax is calculated because industrial processes between subsectors differ quite a bit.
-Industry representatives have pointed out that the primary sector forms backbone of Australia’s economy and future prosperity, and that these industries require a lot of energy.
+While some businesses in the primary sector of the Australian economy support the introduction of a carbon tax, there may still be disagreement about how such a carbon tax is calculated.
+Industrial processes between industry subsectors vary widely.
+The primary sector is the backbone of the Australian economy and future prosperity, and these industries will require a lot of energy.

 Renewable energies will hardly contribute to Australia’s climate targets